diambra/docs/content/envs/_index.en.md

 ### Game Specific Info

-Game specific info provide useful details about it.
+Game specific details provide useful information about each title.
 They are reported in every game-dedicated page, and summarized and described in the table below.

 |  <strong><span style="color:#5B5B60;">Parameter</span></strong>  | <strong><span style="color:#5B5B60;">Description</span></strong>  |
 |-------------|-------------|